Retrofitt/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    - jwt stores session state on the client, sessions stores session state on the server
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+    - it hashes passwords to add another level of security against attackers
 3. How are unit tests different from integration and end-to-end testing?
+    - from my understanding unit tests test individual things, integration testing tests how things work together, and end-to-end testing tests the entire app
 4. How does _Test Driven Development_ change the way we write applications and tests?
+    - TDD means we write tests first and write our code to pass our tests, similar to how most of our CodeGrade projects work